d1c/stock-analysis/README.md

 ![2017 Refactored Code Run Time](/Resources/VBA_Challenge_2017.png)
 ![2018 Refactored Code Run Time](/Resources/VBA_Challenge_2018.png)

-As a result of these measurements, the refactored code is multiple times faster than the original code.
+These measurements show the refactored code is multiple times faster than the original code.
 While the original code was fast enough for the dataset being analyzed for this project the refactored code will allow fast performance if the user expands the data being analyzed to a much larger dataset.

 ## Summary - Refactoring: Advantages and Disadvantages